Sydney Lohmann: International career

 Lohmann made her debut in the national jersey of the DFB in the U15 national team on 28 October 2014, which won 13–0 in Glasgow against the host team.
 She scored her first two international goals two days later at the same place in an 8–0 win in the second game against the Scotland U15 national team.

 She was capped seven times on the U16 national team, making her debut on 29 June 2015 in a 2–1 win over Norway in the Nordic Cup tournament in Denmark.

 Her first cap for the U17 national team occurred on 19 March 2016 in a 2–0 win over Switzerland.
 On this team, she took part in the European Championship in Belarus from 4 to 16 May 2016.
 The team won the tournament, with Lohmann playing two group games on 4 and 7 May against Spain and Italy, which ended 2–2 and 0–0, respectively.

 She debuted for the U19 national team on 3 April 2018 in Senec in an 8–0 victory over Slovakia in the second-round qualifier of Group 2 for the 2018 European Championship in Switzerland.

 She made her debut for the senior national team on 10 November 2018 in Osnabrück in a 5–2 win in a friendly against Italy, coming on for Lina Magull in the 71st minute.
 She scored her first international goal on 22 September 2020 in the seventh European Championship qualifier in Group I in a 3–0 win against Montenegro, scoring the final goal in the 59th minute.

 National coach Martina Voss-Tecklenburg included her in the squad for the 2022 European Championship in England.
 The German team reached the final where they fell to the English national team, with Lohmann playing in four games.

 Lohmann was called up to the Germany squad for the 2023 FIFA Women's World Cup and made one appearance at the tournament.

 On 3 July 2024, Lohmann was called up to the Germany squad for the 2024 Summer Olympics.
 She played in five of Germany's six matches at the tournament and helped the team win a bronze medal in the Olympic women's football event in Paris.
-Germany beat world champions Spain 1-0 in Lyon in the Bronze medal match.
+Germany beat world champions Spain 1–0 in Lyon in the Bronze medal match.

+On 12 June 2025, Lohmann was called up to the Germany squad for the UEFA Women's Euro 2025.